identity-com/gateway-protocol-evm/README.md

 The upgrade key (the key used to upgrade the protocol) is set to an Identity.com key on deployment.
 It can be rotated by a superadmin.
 The superadmin can also disable upgradeability.

+### EIP-4626: Tokenized Vault

+The Gateway Protocol may require gatekeepers to deposit a minimum amount of stake to participate in a network (ie joining a network and charging for gateway token operations).
+The EIP-4626 standard is used by the gateway protocol staking contract to facilitate users depositing stake in the approved ERC-20 token and redeeming stake to retreive their deposited assets.

+The only functionallity the gateway protocol adds on-top of the EIP-4626 is a minimum stake amount that can be set by the protocol admin.
+The protocol enforces this minimum stake on gatekeepers on all gateway token operations that involve a charge.

 ## Additional Features